How to Handle Being At-Fault in a Car Accident

 If You Are Being Sued for a Car Accident, What Can They Take?

-If you are being sued for a car accident, a judgment creditor can potentially take (1) non-exempt bank deposits, (2) up to 25% of net wages, (3) non-homestead real property, (4) equity in vehicles, and (5) any other non-exempt personal property.
-However, Florida law can exempt some or all of a person’s property and provides many ways to protect assets from judgment collection.
+If you are being sued for a car accident in Florida, the person suing you (called a judgment creditor) can try to take certain types of property to satisfy a money judgment.
+This includes non-exempt bank accounts, up to 25% of your net wages, investment properties or land that’s not your primary home, equity in vehicles, and any other non-exempt personal belongings.
+Florida law, however, offers many exemptions that can protect some or all of your property from being taken.

 Being Sued for a Car Accident When You Have No Assets